 The growth in HMR was driven by two demographic sectors: young single professionals and the elderly.
-Japan's population is aging faster than any in the world, and elderly do not always have the ability to drive or travel far to shop for groceries.
+Company President Mr. Ryuichi Isaka of Seven & i Holdings reported that 40 percent of the group's customers were age more than 50 years old in 2017.
+Japan's population is aging faster than any other major country in the world, and many elderly do not have the ability to drive or travel far to shop for groceries.
 As a result, many get their daily meals from the local "conbini," or convenience stores, such as 7-11, Lawson, or Family Mart.
-Also, young professionals living alone or with roommates often don't cook and eat primarily outside the home.
-Every segment reached record high sales in 2015, driven by both the increase of per capita dining out expenditure due to favorable corporate earnings and the previously-mentioned record increase in the number of international travelers to Japan.
+Likewise, young professionals who live alone or with roommates often don't cook and eat primarily outside the home.
+These take away trends are evolving and penetrating into the food service industry in Japan.